Eating disorder: Epidemiology

 It is a common misconception that eating disorders are restricted only to women, and this may have skewed research disproportionately to study female populations.
 Lifetime eating disorder prevalence is 8.4% for women, 2.2% for men.
 Additionally, lifetime prevalence is 10.5% in trans men and 8.1% in trans women in the United States. and In the developed world, binge eating disorder affects about 1.6% of women and 0.8% of men in a given year.
 Anorexia nervosa affects about 0.4% and bulimia affects about 1.3% of young women in a given year.
 Up to 4% of women have anorexia nervosa, 2% have bulimia, and 2% have binge eating disorder at some point in time.
 Anorexia nervosa and bulimia nervosa occur nearly ten times more often in females than males.
 Typically, they begin in late childhood or early adulthood.
 Rates of other eating disorders are not clear.
 Rates of eating disorders appear to be lower in less developed countries.

 In the United States, twenty million women and ten million men have an eating disorder at least once in their lifetime.

 Anorexia Nervosa

 Lifetime prevalence of anorexia nervosa ranges from 0.1-3.6% in women from 0-0.3% of men.
 The incidence of female cases is low in general medicine or specialized consultation in town, ranging from 4.2 and 8.3/100,000 individuals per year.
 The incidence of AN ranges from 109 to 270/100,000 individuals per year.
 Mortality varies according to the population considered.
 AN has one of the highest mortality rates among mental illnesses.
-The rates observed are 6.2 to 10.6 times greater than that observed in the general population for follow-up periods ranging from 13 to 10 years.
+The rates observed are 6.2 to 10.6 times greater than those observed in the general population for follow-up periods ranging from 13 to 10 years.
 Standardized mortality ratios for anorexia nervosa vary from 1.36% to 20%.